stefan-oskamp/DeskClock/README.md

 - Because I have a 47 cm version of this Siemens slave clock from the Sixties at home and I like it.

 ## Version history
+### Version 2.0.1
+Added an MSI installer.
+The .wxs source file for the WiX toolset has been added to the source files.

 ### Version 2.0.0
 This is the first version that
 - is based on the Deskband sample coede from the MS Windows Classic Samples on GitHub,